Common femtoscopic hadron-emission source in pp collisions at the LHC: Two-particle correlations

 where $N_{\mathrm{same}}(\ks)$ is the distribution of \ks obtained from particles produced in the same event, and $N_{\mathrm{mixed}}(\ks)$ is the \ks distribution of uncorrelated pairs.
 The latter is generated using the mixed event technique~\cite{KooninPratt}, for which a pair is built by selecting particles from different events.
 To avoid any bias pertaining to reconstruction efficiencies or acceptance, only identified particles are used from events for which the difference in the $z$ coordinate of the reconstructed primary vertex is less than $2$~cm and the difference in \dNdy at midrapidity ($|y| <0.5$) is less than 4.
 The normalization $\mathcal{N}$ is calculated in $\ks~\in~[350,400]$~\MeVc, in which no femtoscopic signal is present, and the theoretical value of \CF approaches unity.
 In order to extract the source parameters a femtoscopic fit is performed using a model for the expected theoretical correlation function.

 The theoretical definition of \CF is given by the Koonin--Pratt equation~\cite{KooninPratt}

 and depends on the source function $S(\rs)$, which encodes the relative distance \rs in the PRF, and the two-particle relative wave function $\psi(\rs,\ks)$.
 In this work, the latter is obtained by employing the "Correlation Analysis Tool using the Schrödinger Equation" (CATS) framework~\cite{CATS}, which numerically solves the Schrödinger equation for a configurable interaction potential.
 In the case of the \spipi pairs, the wave function is determined by quantum statistics and Coulomb repulsion.
 For the \Kp correlations, the strong interaction is modeled assuming state-of-the-art chiral potentials~\cite{ChiralKplusp, ALICEKpInppNew}, while the Coulomb interaction is directly taken into account using CATS.
 The shape of $S(\rs)$ follows a convolution of a Gaussian distribution (core) and an exponential function (tail)~\cite{CommonSource}.
 The Gaussian core, from which primordial particles are emitted, is fully determined by its width \rc and the exponential contribution takes into account the resonance decays to the pair of interest.
 Further details on the $S(\rs)$ are discussed in Sec.~\ref{sec:Resonances}.
+The Koonin--Pratt relation is a subject to several approximations, as discussed in~\cite{KooninPratt}.
+These approximations have been originally designed for large emission sources, as found in heavy-ion collisions, nevertheless they have been successfully applied in identical pion femtoscopy in \pP collision systems~\cite{ALICEpipiInpp, CMSpipiInpp, ATLASpipi}.

 The measured \CF encompasses not only correlations arising from primordial pairs but also incorporates contributions from weak decays, long-lived resonances (with a proper decay length greater than 5~fm) and misidentified particles.
 These additional components consist of what are commonly referred to as "feed-down" particles and impurities, and they can be taken into account by the $\lambda$ parameter formalism, as was shown in~\cite{LambdaParams}.
 The general form of the modeled correlation function $C_{\mathrm{model}}(\ks)$ is given by